AdobeDocs/audience-manager.it-IT/help/using/help-legal/help-legal-contact.md

 ---
-description: Informazioni utili su come contattare Adobe e sulle questioni legali riguardanti l’utilizzo di questo prodotto e di questa documentazione.
+description: Informazioni utili su come contattare Adobe e sulle questioni legali riguardanti l'utilizzo di questo prodotto e di questa documentazione.
 seo-description: Information to help you contact Adobe and to understand the legal issues concerning your use of this product and documentation.
 seo-title: Contact and Legal Information
 solution: Audience Manager